roman-milk/roman-milk.github.io/frank-and.md

+===

- ****** Frank and Jean ****** byJust_Plain_Bob© I went back to the office and since I had a clear schedule I went down to the conference room and got the audio-visual cart and pushed it to my office.
+I went back to the office and since I had a clear schedule I went down to the conference room and got the audio-visual cart and pushed it to my office.
 The cart was set up with a large screen TV and the necessary equipment to play cassette tapes, CDs and DVDs.
 I told Kathy I didn't want to be disturbed unless it was a catastrophic emergency and then I settled in to watch the CDs Alan had given me.

  There was nothing of interest on the phone taps other than Jean's worries following my Alpha male performance.
 Most of it was setting up times for meetings and exchanges of "I miss you" and "I can't wait to see you again."